 The model has already been used in a variety of topical analyses, including to highlight the impact that local content requirements have on intermediate inputs and the development of GVCs.
 It showed, for instance, that countries are in fact worse off when they impose export restrictions on their own steel and steel-related raw materials, due to the ensuing effects across critical supply chains.
 It was also used for analysing economic effects of the exit of the UK from the European Union; and most recently, to show that trade protection has a limited role to play in lowering global current account imbalances.

 The model is available under a Creative Commons license and free; review the METRO Model Documentation for a detailed description of the model.
+Documentation is also available for an alternative land allocation representation and TiVA indicators calculated within the METRO model.

 Trade scenario analysis using the OECD Metro Model